 Hollywood & Highland

-The Grove is one of the most acclaimed retail and entertainment destinations in the United States.
-Many have studied The Grove in hopes of replicating its astounding success.
-Today, it is one of the highest-grossing shopping centers in the country.
-But at its core is an attention to neighborhood scale and detail, a passion for great design and a relentless focus on the customer and tenant experience.
-It successfully fuses the dual ideas of high-end retail and community feel.
-Throughout the day, the dancing waters of The Grove’s fountain reach skyward, and people linger at the al fresco cafes and inviting storefronts.
-The Grove brought the glamour and magic back to the movies, by building a 14-screen art deco-influenced theater, staffed by ushers wearing classic pillbox hats.
-The Grove pulses with style, warmth and energy, which is why the world’s leading brands and personalities, everything from Vince and Shinola to Sandro and Tiffany & Co., come to The Grove to launch their latest creations.
-Underscoring the mall's personal touch, The Wall Street Journal has rated the Grove as having the best concierge in the country.
+The Grove is one of the most acclaimed retail and entertainment destinations in the United States, and among the highest-grossing shopping centers in the country.
+At its core is an attention to neighborhood scale and detail, a passion for great design, and a relentless focus on the customer and tenant experience.
+Throughout the day, the dancing waters of The Grove’s fountain reach skyward, while guests linger at the al fresco cafes and inviting storefronts.
+Originally opened as Pacific Theatres, the AMC 14 features Art Deco design, mobile ordering for movie snacks, and discounted pricing for seniors, students, and military.
+With its style, warmth and energy, it's no wonder that world-class brands and personalities, from Vince and Shinola to Sandro and Tiffany & Co., come to The Grove to launch their latest creations.
+Underscoring the mall's personal touch, The Wall Street Journal named The Grove the best concierge in the country.

-Next door to the Grove is the world-renowned Original Farmers Market at Third and Fairfax.
+Next door to The Grove is The Original Farmers Market, a beloved destination for tourists and locals alike.
 Opened in 1934, the landmark open-air marketplace features more than 100 locally owned produce stands, gourmet grocers, specialty shops, food stalls and sit-down restaurants.
-The Market also hosts numerous events throughout the year, including Mardi Gras, the Fall Festival and Christmas Festivities.
+The Market also hosts numerous events throughout the year, including Mardi Gras, the Fall Festival, and Holiday Festivities.

-Taubman Centers, Inc. has completed a $500 million re-imagination of the Beverly Center that has completely transformed the iconic fashion destination.
-Designed by Studio Fuksas of Rome, the renovation adds a continuous ribbon of skylights that bathes the entire center’s elegant and contoured interior in natural light.
-A shimmering new exterior incorporates a perforated steel façade that beautifully captures light all day.
-Still in the works is THE STREET, an eighth-level gourmet food hall by Michelin-starred chef Michael Mina.
-With this renovation, the Beverly Center - with a clientele that influences celebrity style and popular culture - continues to lead Los Angeles into a fashion-forward future.
+With a clientele that influences celebrity style and popular culture, the Beverly Center continues to lead Los Angeles into a fashion-forward future.
 The center is anchored by Bloomingdale’s and Macy’s, and features more than 100 of the world’s most trend-setting brands, including Burberry, MCM, Fendi, Gucci, Louis Vuitton, Prada, Saint Laurent, Salvatore Ferragamo and Versace.

 The Americana at Brand

 The Americana at Brand in Glendale fuses luxury living, shopping and entertainment to create a uniquely sophisticated and upscale Southern California urban environment.
-With Boston’s historic Newbury Street providing the design cues, the 15.5-acre mixed-use property is laid out as a classic American town square, circled by a historic orange trolley.
-At the center of the square stands a two-acre park that features a large and magnificent fountain, which dances to timeless music, and is gloriously lit up in the evenings.
-Seventy upscale retail, dining and entertainment destinations, everything from Kate Spade and Tesla Motors to David Yurman and Samsung Experience Store to Tory Burch and Tiffany & Co. including an 18-screen Pacific Theatres, make their home at The Americana at Brand.
-Today, The Americana at Brand is one of the most productive and highest-grossing retail centers in the world.
+Inspired by Boston’s historic Newbury Street, the 15.5-acre mixed-use property is laid out as a classic American town square that's circled by an electric-powered trolley.
+The heart of the square is a two-acre park that features a large fountain that dances to timeless music and is brightly lit up in the evenings.
+Shop 70 upscale retail, dining and entertainment destinations - everything from Kate Spade and Tesla Motors to David Yurman, Samsung Experience Store, Tory Burch, Tiffany & Co, and an 18-screen AMC Theatre.

 Westfield Fashion Square

-Westfield Fashion Square in Sherman Oaks is a fashion-forward, two-level enclosed regional shopping center catering to the trend-savvy shopper and the San Fernando Valley’s most affluent tastemakers.
-Situated directly alongside the 101 freeway, just east of the 405 freeway, the property serves a loyal customer base that shops the center at twice the industry average.
+Westfield Fashion Square in Sherman Oaks is a fashion-forward, two-level indoor shopping center catering to the trend-savvy shopper and the San Fernando Valley’s most affluent tastemakers.
+Situated alongside the Ventura Freeway (aka the 101), a couple miles east of the San Diego Freeway (I-405), the property serves a loyal customer base that shops the center at twice the industry average.
 Anchored by a flagship Bloomingdale’s and Macy’s, Fashion Square also features Coach, Apple, Tesla Motors, Michael Kors, H&M, Z Gallerie, Sephora, Athleta, BCBGMAXAZRIA, LUSH Handmade Cosmetics, Kiehl’s, Swarovski and J.Crew.

 Westfield Topanga & The Village

-Westfield Topanga, the only center in the United States with a Neiman Marcus and flagship Nordstrom alongside Target, is a power shopping paradise with a luxury lineup including Gucci, Tiffany & Co., Salvatore Ferragamo, Louis Vuitton, Cartier, Burberry, Jimmy Choo, Montblanc, Saint Laurent and David Yurman alongside Apple, Tesla Motors, Tory Burch, Anthropologie, Free People, Splendid, Peloton, Riley Rose and Lacoste.
-Now open alongside the Canoga Park property is an outdoor oasis called The Village, which opened in September 2015.
-Providing local residents and visitors a destination experience unlike any other in the San Fernando Valley, The Village showcases trendy local fashion and lifestyle brands, sensational restaurants offering al fresco patio dining, a full-service gym, spa and yoga studio, along with Costco, Crate & Barrel, a weekly farmer’s market and more, all under a canopy of native trees and vegetation.
+The only center in the United States with a Neiman Marcus and flagship Nordstrom alongside Target, Westfield Topanga is a power shopping paradise with a luxury lineup including Gucci, Tiffany & Co., Salvatore Ferragamo, Louis Vuitton, Cartier, Burberry, Jimmy Choo, Montblanc, Saint Laurent and David Yurman alongside Apple, Tesla Motors, Tory Burch, Anthropologie, Free People, Splendid, Peloton, Riley Rose and Lacoste.

-A quaint and cozy shopping destination, Palisades Village is infused with sophistication and California modernity in the heart of the seaside community of Pacific Palisades.
-The property has a highly curated collection of fashion-forward boutiques, ranging from Italy’s Brunello Cucinelli to France’s CHANEL Beauté.
-Others include ready-to-wear brands like Australia’s Zimmermann and the locally founded Vince.
-For a nice meal, dine at Draycott, serving flavorful dishes with a British twist.
-Or delve into melt-in-your mouth nigiri, sashimi, and chef-crafted maki rolls at Blue Ribbon Sushi.
-For entertainment, enjoy an unforgettable cinematic experience at the famed Bay Theatre by Cinépolis, blending the classic movie-going experience with the latest technologies and conveniences of luxury leather seats and call buttons for full food and bar service.
+A quaint and cozy shopping destination, Palisades Village is infused with sophistication and SoCal modernity in the heart of the coastal Pacific Palisades community.
+The highly curated collection of fashion-forward international boutiques ranges from Brunello Cucinelli to CHANEL Beauté, Australia’s Zimmermann, and the locally founded Vince.
+For a nice meal, Draycott serves flavorful dishes with a British twist.
+Or delve into excellent nigiri, sashimi, and chef-crafted maki rolls at Blue Ribbon Sushi.

 Santa Monica Place

-Since opening in August 2010, Santa Monica Place, just blocks from the beach, has been viewed as one of the country’s most innovative redevelopments and continues to raise the bar in terms of shopping, dining and entertainment.
-It's topped by a rooftop dining deck with chef-driven restaurants and gorgeous views of the city, the mountains and the Pacific.
-Amazing stores, everything from Louis Vuitton, Coach, Ted Baker London, AllSaints and Tiffany & Co. to Bloomingdale's and Nordstrom, and a sleek modern open-air design make Santa Monica Place a shopping and dining destination that’s just right for this iconic beach city.
-A state-of-the-art 12-screen cinema experience by ArcLight was unveiled in Fall 2015.
+Since opening in August 2010, Santa Monica Place is regarded as one of the country’s most innovative redevelopments and continues to raise the bar for shopping, dining and entertainment.
+Located just blocks from the beach, Santa Monica Place is topped by a rooftop dining deck with gorgeous views of the city, the mountains, and the Pacific.
+The high end retail collection ranges from Louis Vuitton, Coach, Ted Baker London, AllSaints and Tiffany & Co. to Bloomingdale's and Nordstrom - the sleek, modern open-air design is perfect for this iconic beach city.

 Del Amo Fashion Center

-For some visitors, a visit to Los Angeles isn’t complete without shopping for bargains — and that means scouring the region's great outlet malls.
+For many visitors, a trip to Los Angeles isn’t complete without shopping for bargains — and that means scouring the region's great outlet malls.

-Citadel Outlets, located just 10 minutes south of Downtown Los Angeles, is made within a “castle,” boasting 130 brand name stores offering 30 percent to 70 percent off retail prices.
-A variety of fashions and accessories can be found at Michael Kors, Armani Outlet, Bally, Hugo Boss, Lacoste, Swarovski, Kipling, Coach, Kate Spade, Tilly's, Perry Ellis, Calvin Klein, Banana Republic Factory Store and Tommy Hilfiger.
+Located 10 minutes south of Downtown LA, Citadel Outlets is an "only in LA" shopping experience - housed in a 700,000 square-foot Assyrian style “castle,” boasting more than 130 brand name stores offering 30 to 70 percent off retail prices.
+A variety of fashions and accessories can be found at Michael Kors, Armani Outlet, Hugo Boss, Lacoste, Nike, Oakley, Swarovski, Kipling, Coach, Kate Spade, Tilly's, Perry Ellis, Calvin Klein, Banana Republic, and Tommy Hilfiger.

-Desert Hills Premium Outlets in Cabazon is home to the largest collection of luxury outlets in California, just over an hour drive from Los Angeles and 20 minutes west of Palm Springs, conveniently located right off the intersection of the 10 freeway.
-The outdoor shopping center features 180 designer stores including Bally, Brunello Cucinelli, Balenciaga, Fendi, Gucci, Jimmy Choo, La Perla, Moncler, Prada, Roberto Cavalli, Saint Laurent, Salvatore Ferragamo, Valentino and Versace.
+Home to the largest collection of luxury outlets in California, Desert Hills Premium Outlets is located in Cabazon just over an hour drive from Los Angeles and 20 minutes west of Palm Springs.
+The outdoor shopping center features 180 designer stores, including Bally, Brunello Cucinelli, Balenciaga, Fendi, Gucci, Jimmy Choo, La Perla, Moncler, Prada, Roberto Cavalli, Saint Laurent, Salvatore Ferragamo, Valentino and Versace.